Should You Ever Travel With Depression?

-I want to talk about if you should travel with depression, because I have much experience dealing with depression and I don’t feel like it’s gets talked about often enough.
+I want to talk about Travel and Depression and whether you should travel with depression.
+I have a lot of personal experience dealing with depression and anxiety whilst travelling and I don’t feel like this topic gets talked about often enough.

-Should you travel with depression?
+So should you ever travel with depression?
 I wouldn’t recommend it but it’s a personal choice.

 Depression can feel like a huge black hole sucking you in, making you worry about everything, but feel nothing but numb.
 So if you do travel with depression, it will make you feel completely lost in the already seemingly, endless black hole.

 You’re already in it and that’s bad enough, right?
 Don’t go get lost in there too, you’ll just make yourself feel worse.

 I have even experienced depression striking whilst I’ve been travelling.
 And I don’t recommend putting yourself in this situation, it’s an incredibly lonely time.
 To travel with depression would be exacerbating your already challenging situation.

 Depression is an extremely debilitating condition that is difficult to overcome, requiring inner strength and support from others, as well as medical intervention in some cases.

 Travel can be many different things to many people, it can be challenging, exciting, inspiring, motivating, exhausting, joyous and fulfilling.

 But one thing travel is not, is a way to heal yourself from depression or other mental illness.
 Recovering from mental illnesses such as depression or anxiety, requires great strength, courage and persistence.